zinzy/zinzy.website-v2/_pages/Site.md

 A full overview of the nerdiest things about this website can be found in my [humans.txt](/humans.txt) file.

 ### Content
 This site is primarily made up of hyperlinked text.
+On occasion, I'll share a snapshot of my physical diary, or another image that I find useful.
+As a rule, I don't use decorative imagery.
+If you like text-based websites, Sijmen Mulder has been maintaining [an overview of hyperlinked text](https://sjmulder.nl/en/textonly.html).

 ### Writing
 Much of what I learn and think works best for me if I connect it to existing ideas in some way.
 I do so either in a paper notebook, or in my Obsidian vault.
 If I want to make any of it suitable for public consumption, I go into Visual Studio Code, edit a Markdown file, and push it to Github.